-Watch for Those Verification Emails
+Watch for Those Domain Name Verification Emails – The Matter!

 We agree that it’s difficult to know which emails you get are real and which are fake because there are so many attempts now to “phish” for login information.
 There’s one email that you need to look for and respond to if you get it.
 This email is from your domain name registrar.

 We just had a client’s website get shut down.
 At first, we couldn’t figure out what was going on.
 It wasn’t the hosting (which was our hosting) but it had to do with their DNS.
 We were able to login to their account at Dotster (their registrar) and we saw a notice that a verification email was not responded to.
-They missed clicking on a link in this email and it shut down their website and email even though the domain was still registered and valid for a few more years.
+They missed clicking on a link in this email and not doing that shut down their website and email even though the domain was still registered and valid for a few more years.
 Here’s a screen shot I grabbed: